fcrespel/karaplan/README.md

 ## Documentation

-Development, build and deployment documentation is available in the [docs](docs) directory of this repository.
+Development, build and deployment documentation is available at [fcrespel.github.io/karaplan/](https://fcrespel.github.io/karaplan/) and in the [docs](docs) directory of this repository.

 ## Legal notice